elenagutiv/ga-wfas/README.md

 **Note:**
 Please, change the value of variable `N_SAMPLES` in plotting-memoization.py to the value fixed in ./exp-memoization.sh

+## Examples with known maximum weight
+This experiments validates the performance of our algorithm by comparing its solution with the highest weight in the automaton.

+To do so, we simply select a subset of 9 benchmarks of Random, located in tests/newrandp/Random-bf-search, and we perform *exhaustive search* to solve the BWMP precisely.
+For this, we choose an appropiate length bound k, that makes this search feasible in a reasonable amount of time.
+This value will vary depending on the size of the alphabet of the input WFA.
+In addition, we run our algorithm on the same set of benchmarks and the same length bound k.

+To repeat this experiment, run the following commands in the folder 'ga-wfas'

+    make clean
+    make
+    make bf-search
+    cd scripts
+    ./exp-bf-search.sh

+ **Note:**
+- Fix variable `N_SAMPLES` in ./exp-comparison.sh as desired to repeat each execution `N_SAMPLES` times.
+-Beware of the space on your machine.

+When the execution of exp-bf-search.sh finishes, results can be found in ga-wfas/res/ga/newrandp/exp-bf-search/

+To process the results of the experiment, run:

+    python plotting-bf-search.py
+**Note:**
+Please, change the value of variable `N_SAMPLES` in plotting-bf-search.py to the value fixed in ./exp-bf-search.sh

-## Case of study
+# Case of study
 This experiment shows a case of study of the application of our tool for detecting misclassified input sequences in a Recurrent Neural Network (RNN).
 We use our algorithm in combination with the procedure that extracts a WFA from a given RNN [4] to estimate the error between the extracted WFA and the WFA that describes the specification of the RNN over a bounded-length set of words.
 This yields to an estimation of the error together with an evidence of why the network is not properly approximating its specification.
-Given a WFA A_R corresponding to the extracted WFA from a given RNN, and the specification of the RNN A_E over a bounded-length set of words, we compute the maximum between the weight of the highest-weighted word of (A_R - A_E) and (A_E - A_R).
+Given a WFA A_R (described in tests/paren/paren.txt) corresponding to the extracted WFA from a given RNN, and the specification of the RNN, the WFA A_E (described in tests/paren/spec.txt), we compute the maximum between the weight of the highest-weighted word of (A_R - A_E) and (A_E - A_R) over a bounded-length set of words.

 Write the following commands in the command line from the folder containing 'ga-wfas'